History of Tornado in Timeline

 In 1936, the Gainesville Tornado, one of the deadliest tornadoes in history, occurred at 8:30 am local time.

-1950: First public tornado warnings issued in the United States
+1950: First Public Tornado Warnings in the United States

-In 1950, the first public tornado warnings were issued in the United States, marking a significant advancement in severe weather forecasting.
+In 1950, the first public tornado warnings were issued in the United States.

-In 1953, it was confirmed that hook echoes were associated with tornadoes, enabling meteorologists to detect potentially tornadic thunderstorms from several miles away.
+In 1953, it was confirmed that hook echoes were associated with tornadoes, allowing meteorologists to detect potentially tornadic thunderstorms from several miles away.

 1974: 1974 Super Outbreak

-In 1974, the Super Outbreak affected a large area of the central United States and extreme southern Ontario on April 3 and 4, featuring 148 tornadoes in 18 hours and causing more than 300 deaths.
+In 1974, the Super Outbreak affected a large area of the central United States and extreme southern Ontario on April 3 and 4, featuring 148 tornadoes in 18 hours, many of which were violent.
+More than 300 people were killed.

-1974: Establishment of spotter network in the United Kingdom
+1974: Establishment of TORRO Spotter Network in the United Kingdom

 Since 1974, the Tornado and Storm Research Organisation (TORRO) has maintained a network of spotters in the United Kingdom.